ovh/docs/pages/public_cloud/ai_machine_learning/deploy_tuto_16_fastapi_onnx/guide.en-gb.md

 You are going to follow different steps to build your FastAPI app.

 - More information about FastAPI capabilities can be found [here](https://fastapi.tiangolo.com/).
-- Direct link to the full code can be found [here](https://github.com/ovh/ai-training-examples/tree/main/apps/fastapi/image-classification-densenet-onnx-api).
+- A direct link to the full code can be found [here](https://github.com/ovh/ai-training-examples/tree/main/apps/fastapi/image-classification-densenet-onnx-api).

 > [!warning]
 > **Warning**